davidtwco/rfcs/text/0000-build-std/5-stage-1b.md

 std = ["dep:std"]
 ```

-If there is an optional dependency on the standard library then there must be at
+If there is an optional dependency on the standard library then Cargo will
-least one non-optional dependency on the standard library (e.g. an optional
+validate that there is at least one non-optional dependency on the standard
-`std` and non-optional `core` or `alloc`, or an optional `alloc` and
+library (e.g. an optional `std` and non-optional `core` or `alloc`, or an
-non-optional `core`). `core` cannot be optional.
+optional `alloc` and non-optional `core`). `core` cannot be optional.

 Dependencies with `builtin = true` cannot be renamed with the `package` key
 ([?][rationale-package-key]).
 It is not possible to perform source replacement